alexobenauer/Wonder/README.md

 ItemStore.shared.deleteItem(itemId: "1")
 ```

-This is more storage efficient and more correct than deleting all of the facts that describe an item because the item store internally handles only storing one fact that describes the item as deleted, and provides the appropriate "deleted" facts at runtime.
+This is more storage efficient and more correct than deleting all of the facts that describe an item.
+The item store internally handles storing one fact that describes the item as deleted, and provides all the appropriate "deleted" facts at runtime for any prior facts about that item.
 This is more correct than deleting all known facts about an item manually since older facts about the item might sync from another device later, and would not be marked as deleted as expected.
 By calling `deleteItem`, the item store takes care of this edge case for you.

 You can also provide a successor item when deleting an item: